Kimi to Boku: Characters

 The elder twin brother of Asaba twins who studies at Homare High School.
 His differentiating feature from his younger brother is his centre divided bangs, as well as wearing the usual school uniform in the winter.
 Yūta and his brother are identical and are both popular among girls.
 Due to him helping others without thinking of himself, Yūta became popular during Elementary School.
-Though both come off as mono-toned and passive, Yūta expresses himself more than his younger twin.
+Though both come off as monotoned and passive, Yūta expresses himself more than his younger twin.
 He is also more mature than Yūki and the others, and though he rarely voices his entire thought process, he is very observant.
 He cares deeply for his brother, and he does not want to make choices for him.
 He is in the same class as Shun.
 Aside from Yūki, Yūta cares for Shun, as do the rest of the group.
 Together with Shun, he is a member of the tea ceremony club.
 During junior high, he joined the kendo club—a considerably skilled swordsman and he can run fast too.
 He is called "Yūtan" by Chizuru.